catseye/Lariat/README.md

 Discussion
 ----------

+### Prior work: Paulson's exercise

 The idea of formulating an ADT for lambda terms is not a new one.
-In Chapter 9 of "ML for the Working Programmer" (Paulson 1991), the author develops an implementation of lambda terms in ML and notes
+In Chapter 9 of "ML for the Working Programmer" (1991), Larry Paulson develops an implementation of lambda terms in ML and notes

 > Signature LAMBDA_NAMELESS is concrete, revealing all the internal
 > details.  [...]
-An abstract signature for the lambda-calculus would
+An abstract signature for the λ-calculus would
-> provide operations upon lambda-terms themselves, hiding their
+> provide operations upon λ-terms themselves, hiding their
 > representation.

-So if the idea is well established, why do we see so few implementations of it out there?
+So if the idea is an established one, why does one see so few instances of it out in the wild?
 I think it's simply because it doesn't have a lot of practical value in the usual contexts in which lambda term manipulation code is written -- that is to say, research contexts, where industrial software engineering methods take a back seat.
+Especially in theorem provers, where a concrete representation may be significantly easier to mechanically reason about.

-In the context of Lariat, it is an object of study in its own right.
+In the context of Lariat, the ADT is the object of study in its own right.

-Now, here's the part I cut out of the paragraph from Paulson's book quoted above:
+Now, here's the part I cut out of the above quoted paragraph:

 > Many values of type _term_ are **improper**: they do not correspond to
-> real lambda-terms because they contain unmatched bound variable indices.
+> real λ-terms because they contain unmatched bound variable indices.
 > [...]  _abstract_ returns improper terms and _subst_ expects them.

 And at the end of the section, he poses Exercise 9.16:

-> Define a signature for the lambda-calculus that hides its
+> Define a signature for the λ-calculus that hides its internal representation.
-> internal representation.

-Which is sort of what I've done with Lariat, except he continues with

-> It should specify predicates to test whether a lambda-term is a variable,
+> It should specify predicates to test whether a λ-term is a variable,
 > an abstraction, or an application, and specify functions for abstraction
 > and substitution.

-But as he said earlier, substitution expects improper terms; so he appears to be asking for an abstract representation of lambda terms that includes improper lambda terms.
+But, as he said earlier, substitution expects improper terms; so he appears to be asking for an abstract representation of lambda terms that includes improper lambda terms.
+(Either that or, based on his earlier remark about an "abstract signature for the λ-calculus", he intended the operations in this exercise to be on the level of the lambda calculus, i.e. beta-reduction and normalization?
+But that's not what he wrote, so I shall take him at his word.)

-Maybe that's OK for the sake of an exercise in a textbook, but that strikes me as a poor abstraction.
-If you have an abstract object that represents instances of something, it's best if your abstract object can _only_ represent _valid_ instances of that thing.
+I would argue that such an ADT has a lot less value to the programmer than an ADT in which only proper lambda terms can be represented.

 (For more information on this philosophy, see "Parse, don't Validate";
 [LCF-style-ND](http://github.com/cpressey/LCF-style-ND) illustrates how
 it applies to theorem objects in an LCF-style theorem prover; and it applies here too.)

-So if we have an ADT for lambda terms it's best if the ADT can _only_ represent _proper_ lambda terms.

-It was considering this point that led to the formulation of the Lariat ADT.
+Although it was not in direct response to this exercise (which I hadn't seen for years until I came across it again), but it was in consideration of this point -- how does one formulate an ADT that represents only proper lambda terms? -- that led me to the formulation of the Lariat ADT.

+### The role of `destruct`

 `var`, `app`, and `abs` construct terms, while `destruct` takes them apart.
 Constructing terms is the easy part; it's taking them apart properly that's hard.